cflavallee/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![Goals](https://github.com/cflavallee/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)
 #### **A Campaign Less Grand**
 There was a negative correlation between goal amounts and the percentage of campaigns that were successful, starting at the "Less than $1,000" range until the "$25,499 - $29,4999" range.
-At that point, the success rate increases, however, there were only 11 projects with a goal above the $29,4999 level:  76% of campaigns had a goal of less than $5,000.
+At that point, the success rate increases, however, there were only 11 projects with a goal above the $29,4999 level (76% of campaigns had a goal of less than $5,000).

 ### Challenges and Difficulties Encountered
 The challenge with this analysis is that it only looks at raw data; there is no qualitative analyis or further categorization of the type of Theater campaign was launched.
 A further breakdown of successful campaign types should be considered prior to launching a campaign.